Before we set out, take a look at this map that shows the route we’ll take through the site.

-(Although significant portions of the site have been restored, it has become such a high demand tourist attraction that the large number of visitors was beginning to degrade the site.
+(Although significant portions of the site have been restored, it has become such a high demand tourist attraction that the large number of visitors was beginning to degrade it.
 Thus, there is supposed to be a limit to the number of daily visitors permitted entry and the route we must follow – along the red line starting from number three and returning from the Ceremonial or Sacred Rock along one of the blue line routes – is fairly well circumscribed.)

-A walk to remember
+A walk to remember.

 Enough of my preambling, let’s start our walk through the archaeological site we call Machu Picchu.
 (For me, the walk was surprisingly easy.
 Before the trip I’d been a bit apprehensive about whether I’d fully enjoy our few hours at Machu Picchu or be distracted because of discomfort from its altitude at 2,400 meters above sea level.
 As it turned out, my apprehension had been unwarranted.
 What I’d failed to consider was that we’d have already spent 10 days at altitudes considerably above that (the 3,800 meters at Lake Titikaka or even the 3,400 meters at Cusco) so by the time we reached Machu Picchu my attitude was, “Twenty-four hundred meters.
 Bring it on.
 I’ve trained at altitude.”)